sageb0t/testsage/src/doc/en/tutorial/introduction.rst

 want to try some commands, use online at http://www.sagenb.org.

-See the Sage Installation Guide in the documentation section of the main Sage webpage [Sage]_ for instructions on installing Sage on your computer.
+See the Sage Installation Guide in the documentation section of the main Sage webpage [SA]_ for instructions on installing Sage on your computer.
 Here we merely make two comments.

 #.
 The Sage download file comes with "batteries included".
 In other